-In 2014, Sally spent time in Rwanda investigating its post-genocidal recovery and was inspired by the passionate commitment of the Rwandans she met with who had to work creatively with the complexities of reconciliation.
-She channeled the inspiration into the creation of the Conflict Transformation Fund in 2016.
-Prior to entering philanthropy, Sally was drawn to entrepreneurial ventures, some successful, some not.
-Within USC’s School of Business she created an award-winning program for executives.
-She then created a start-up company, using trust as the basis for attracting new business.
-Moving to the San Francisco Bay Area, she became part of an intentional community, focusing her energies on improving the connectedness of its members.
+In 2014, Sally spent time in Rwanda investigating its post-genocidal recovery and was inspired by the passionate commitment of the Rwandans she met who had to work creatively with the complexities of reconciliation.
+Upon returning home, she was not content to resume her life as a retired entrepreneur.
+Instead, she liquidated assets that she inherited, realizing that she wanted to see the money activate change while she was alive.
+She moved into action, struck by what she saw as a tremendous need for better conflict skills in the United States, and established the Conflict Transformation Fund in 2016.
+Prior to entering philanthropy, Sally was drawn to entrepreneurial ventures and worked in USC’s School of Business where she created an award-winning program for executives.
+Sally calls the San Francisco Bay Area her home.

-Laura is serving as Director of CTF during its start-up phase.
-She has spent the last 20 years supporting visionary leaders to bring their ideas into action.
+Laura served as the founding Director of CTF from 2016-2019.
+Laura has spent the last 20 years supporting visionary leaders to bring their ideas into action.
 She has been on the founding teams for more than a dozen philanthropic endeavors including Kindle Project, the Indie Philanthropy Initiative, Changemakers, Aepoch Fund and Emerging Practitioners in Philanthropy.
-In her roles as coach, facilitator, advisor, board member and executive director Laura has navigated many types of conflict throughout her career — and has seen its contribution to both dysfunction and positive transformation.
-Currently, Laura provides leadership coaching and philanthropic advising to a range of non-profit leaders, individual donors and family foundations.
+In her roles as coach, facilitator, advisor, board member, and executive director Laura has navigated many types of conflict and has seen its contribution to both dysfunction and positive transformation.
+Laura currently provides leadership coaching and philanthropic advising to a range of non-profit leaders, individual donors, and family foundations.

 Find out more about our grantmaking work